sueddeutsche/editron/docs/howto-write-plugin.md

 }
 ```

-This gives us the ability (within typescript) to store properties onto an editor.
+This gives us the ability (within Typescript) to store properties onto an editor.
 Using the `onCreateEditor`-hook, we store our event-listener for later reuse.

 ```ts
 class SelectionPlugin implements Plugin {